-If you think that you are not receiving the kind of care described in the Charter, there are patient advocacy groups, otherwise referred to as patient associations or patient organizations, in many countries that may be able to help you.
-In fact, the Pulmonary Hypertension Association (US) provides a directory of approximately 90 PH associations worldwide.
-Patient advocacy groups can provide you with the opportunity to speak to other people living with PAH, who can be difficult to find and connect with on your own.
+If you think that you are not receiving the kind of care described in the Charter, there are patient advocacy groups, otherwise referred to as patient associations or patient organisations, in many countries that may be able to help you.
+For example, The European Pulmonary Hypertension Association (PHA Europe) provides a directory of local member groups and specialist PH centres in Europe.3 Patient advocacy groups can provide you with the opportunity to speak to other people living with PAH, who can be difficult to find and connect with on your own.
 As a newly diagnosed patient, for example, it may be very helpful to speak to someone who has lived with PAH for a long time, for tips and motivation.
 Patient advocacy groups can provide you with guidance on the type of care and social benefits available in your country.
 Patient advocates can also provide you with an understanding of how to navigate the care system in your country based on their own experience.